nijens/openapi-bundle/README.md

 * [Swagger specification editor](https://editor.swagger.io)

 ### Routing
-This bundle provides a route loader that can load [path items](https://swagger.io/specification/#pathItemObject) and [operations](https://swagger.io/specification/#operationObject) from your OpenAPI specification.
+This bundle provides a route loader that loads [path items](https://swagger.io/specification/#pathItemObject) and [operations](https://swagger.io/specification/#operationObject) from your OpenAPI specification.

 You load your OpenAPI specification by configuring it in the routing of your application: